Data source |

 - Usually provides cleaner and smaller number of irrelevant results than Google Scholar and Microsoft Academic

-- Good data source for “any of the words” keyword searches and journal searches by ISSN
+- Good data source for keyword searches and journal searches by ISSN

 |

-- Typically reports fewer citations than Google Scholar and Microsoft Academic, because it includes fewer journals in some fields and has very limited coverage of books, book chapters and conference papers
+- Reports fewer citations than Google Scholar and Open, because it has more limited coverage

 - The use of NOT or AND in keyword searches results is ignored; Crossref reverts to OR searches